fishinwind/workshop/content/Classes/class-3.rst

 cut
 ===
-The ``cut`` command allows you to extract certain columns of a file
+The `cut` command allows you to extract certain columns of a file:

 .. code-block:: bash